-A variety of student financing options are available to help students finance their educational costs.
-Detailed information regarding financing options available and the Financial Aid process can be obtained from the school's Student Financial Planning Brochure.
+WyoTech offers a variety of student financing options to help students finance their educational costs.
+Detailed information regarding financing options availability and the Financial Aid process can be obtained from the school's Student Financial Planning Literature.
 Information regarding other sources of financial assistance such as benefits available through the Bureau of Indian Affairs, Division of Vocational Rehabilitation, Veterans Assistance and State Programs can be obtained through those agencies.